SlugBot/web/roadmap.md

   - [ ] Synonym lookup

 ### Slug Hack Game:
-  - [ ] make vaulting SC take 5 minutes
+  - [ ] Process Trading
     - [ ] trade system for trading processes and SC
       - [ ] something to stop alt account abuse
       - [ ] SlugBot randomly generated processes weighted to target high rollers
     - [ ] Private process shop
       - [ ] only viewable in DMs. gives a tailored list of processes determined by user's total worth and level. (encourage user's to punch up a little)
       - [ ] refreshes daily

-### Experiments:
-  - [ ] SlugBot messages two users with a greeting. copies one persons reply to the other. gets two random users to communicate..
+  - [ ] ROOTKIT process that allows users to take some control of a bypassed account and plant processes as them
+  - [ ] JAMMER process that can be planted directly on to other processes to suspend them for a finite duration
+    - [ ] Duration and success chance governed by percentage of properties identified and Injector Lvl
+    - [ ] JAMMER process, when planted on a user instead, will obfuscate their logs until removed
+  - [ ] rework SCANs
+  	- [ ] Make SCANs free
+    - [ ] SCAN duration can be specified
+    - [ ] Making them faster reduces scan success chance
+    - [ ] Increasing scanner level reduces base duration and increases min success chance
+    - [ ] Display more than 6 processes in SCAN complete message if needed
+  - [ ] SlugBot AI
+  	- [ ] Increase SlugBot income

-### Notes:
+### Auth:
+  - [ ] Automatically refresh Twitch token
-  - [ ] https://www.npmjs.com/package/jimp for possible img manipulation
+  - [ ] Separate token and auth refs

 ### WEB:
   - [ ] look into hugo https://gohugo.io/
   - [ ] look into netlify https://www.netlify.com/